 The Flume API conforms to the OAuth 2 Resource owner credentials grant specification.
 This is meant to allow individuals to access their own Flume data by utilizing the API.
 The following page clarifies how the API uses the Password Grant flow, but it is not meant to be a complete guide.
 To use the API correctly, you should have a clear understanding of OAuth 2.

 Requesting a personal client to access the API can be done through the online Portal.
+The client credentials can be found in the API Access section of the Settings menu.
 This client will not be able to authenticate any users besides your own.

 Route: Get Tokens